Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Greater Flexibility

-So if you feel you’re weak in any particular aspect, you can hammer practice exercises until you see some improvement.
-You can also opt to engage with the language in a fresh way by jumping into the Babbel magazine, videos, audio lessons, or podcast whenever you want to take a break from the typical lessons while still making progress.
-Duolingo’s lessons, review sessions, and progress quizzes don’t offer that sort of flexibility.
+You can also opt to engage with the language in a fresh way by jumping into the Babbel magazine, videos, audio lessons, or podcast whenever you want to take a break from lessons while still making progress.

 Duolingo’s drills are short and fun

-Our Thoughts On The Duolingo Program
+Our Thoughts on the Duolingo Program

 The Free Version